Click HERE to purchase this album

 Track 9: Skit 2 (Performed by Robert Ontenient)

 This skit is also mostly in Spanish.
 I guess I should look up what’s being said… Okay, let’s see.
 I’m gonna go back and see what the first skit was about first.
 Okay, the first one is some shit about Robert destroying a house and never being seen again.
 Alright, let’s see what this second one’s about.
 Woah… Holy fuck.
 This is creepy as hell.
 It’s fucking awesome tho.

-I don’t think anybody remembers me after I killed myself that night.
+I don’t think anybody will remember me after I kill myself tonight.

 I hope this actually goes somewhere and they explain what the hell these skits are about.
 I’m gonna be annoyed if the third skit is just as strange, but doesn’t answer any questions.
 This is really cool tho.

 Track 10: Trip (Performed by Kevin Abstract) Feat.
 Ameer Vann, Dom McLennon & JOBA [Co-Prod.
 Kiko Merley]

 This hook from Kevin is great.
 The beat is amazing too.
 Kevin’s got some really weird vocal effects on his voice for this first verse, but it sounds good.
 It kinda sounds like something Kanye would do.
 Ameer used the same vocal effect for his verse.
 I feel like something like this would normally irritate the dogshit outta me, but it sounds really good here.
 They sound like robots, but not in a bad way.
 Dom McLennon definitely had my favorite verse.

 Everybody smiling, I don’t see what’s funny / Everybody friends, guess I wasn’t lucky / Family full of athletes, I was kind of chubby / Shit was never sunny; wrists were sorta bloody.